 The fact that the injured bicyclist was not wearing a protective helmet would not be an issue that could diminish the the value of the case to the plaintiff who was injured.
 In fact, most lawyers would submit a motion in limine to prevent the lack of a helmet to be introduced as a factor in the...Read more »

 He is in diapers, can't get to his food or take his meds on his own.
 Hospice caregivers come but he refuses any care from them.
 He has a brother who is 83 that checks on him and does those necessary thing for him but his health is also failing fast as he is a recent cancer survivor.
-My dad seems at...
+My dad...
 Read more »

 From what you have asked, the action you could entertain is hiring a local attorney to discuss whether your dad would be one who would qualify for a guardianship.
 If so you or another person, usually a family member could be appointed by the court to make decisions for your dad, should he be...Read more »